Chinese Sign Language Interpreting Services

 1. Differences between Chinese Sign Language and ASL

 • Handedness.
-ASL considers the speakers' handedness and any left-handed can use his or her left hand as the dominant hand in sign language.
+ASL considers the speaker’s handedness, and any left-handed can use his or her left hand as the dominant hand in sign language.
 However, the Chinese sign language is designed only for right-handed users.

 • Symbolic usages.
-Chinese sign language is closely related to Chinese characters, which are originated from pictographs.
-For example, when conveying the meaning of "mountain( in Chinese)", we use fingers to imitate the character shape.
+Chinese sign language is closely related to Chinese characters, which originated from pictographs.
+For example, when conveying the meaning of “mountain( 山 in Chinese)”, we use fingers to imitate the character shape.

 • Personal pronoun.
 Personal pronouns are often used in daily dialogue.
-Fortunately, the usage in the two languages is equal.
-The hand motions of Chinese sign language and ASL for "I, you, him/her, we, and they" are the same.
+Fortunately, the usage of the two languages is equal.
+The hand motions of Chinese sign language and ASL for “I, you, him/her, we, and they” are the same.

 • Adjectives/adverbs.
 Both languages use motion speed or strength to describe the degree of a noun, verb or adjective.